renderpci/dedalo/Readme.md

 ## 6. Update

-*Please read the "Updates.md" file for specific notes, procedures, etc, of the versions.*

 You can follow the instruction to [update here](https://dedalo.dev/docs/management/updates/).
 In a nutshell, Dédalo has three main updates procedures: